 There's no luggage storage facility.

 Limited parking is available at Goa Airport and is charged in two-hour slots.
 The cost is 20 rupees (around 25 cents) for motorcycles and 85 rupees ($1.20) for cars.
 There are no long-term parking rates.
-A new multi-level parking space was completed in 2015 but is yet to start operating due to security and management issues.
+A new multi-level parking space was completed in 2015 but is yet to start operating due to management issues.
 However, most tourists take taxis and shouldn't require parking.

 Goa Airport is easily accessible without a lot of traffic.
 It's directly connected to the new, four-lane National Highway 566.
 This highway intersects with National Highway 66, which runs all the way from north to south Goa.
 If you're heading north, you can get onto National Highway 366 from National Highway 566, and then turn left onto National Highway 66.
 A new overpass in Panjim means you no longer have to go through the city.
 Travel time from the airport to Panjim is about 45 minutes to an hour.
 Travel time to Arambol beach, in the far north, is about two hours.
 Travel time to Palolem beach, in the far south, is about an hour and a half.